 And it suddenly dawns on me that in the blink of an eye I might never again see my city the way I get to now.
-The time is special: particular to sounds, sights, scents, and other essences all of their own; and like everything else, it’s only temporary.
-For an instance, I want to pause every bit of it to stand indefinitely in the moment.
+The time is special: particular to sounds, sights, scents, and other essences all of their own.
+Like everything else, it’s only temporary.
+For a second, I want to pause every bit of it to stand indefinitely in the moment.
 I realize that even if it’s not perfect, it’s more than plenty, and that even if it’s a struggle, it’s one I’m fiercely determined to go the distance with.

 After all, every last inch of L.A.’s concrete has strengthened my feet, every one of its lights has guided my journey, and each of the strangers I’ve encountered along the way have all accompanied me throughout its long road.
 Together, we are still here: still hungry, but also still humble; day in and night out, each with our own kind of love for this miracle and madness of a home.

 For me, sometimes it’s not much, but other times, it is everything.
 Tonight, it is everything.